openmsa/Adapters/adapters/paloalto_prisma/README.md

 ## SIGNIN_REQ_PATH (optional)
 Use this to set the API sign in request path.
 * default: /auth/v1/oauth2/access_token

-## TOKEN_XPATH (optional)
-The XPath to get an access token from the authentication response.
-The Generic REST adapter will handle JSON response by transforming the JSON string into an XML string to allows the use of XPath.
-The root element of the generated XML will be set to <root>.
-* default: //root/token

 ## TSG_ID (optional)
 The tenant service group id to get an access token.